Scholarships & Financing

 Intended to highlight student perspectives abroad - Promote Learning Abroad by taking pictures of your experience when you're abroad.

-Intended to highlight student perspectives abroad - Promote Learning Abroad by sharing your experiences via our social media.
+Intended to highlight student perspectives abroad - Promote Learning Abroad by creating videos about your experience abroad.

 College of Pharmacy Global Health Travel Scholarship ($500)